Computational Photography

 The Lab’s Collaborative Spirit: Where Photographers ‘Develop’

-Each project within the lab reflects a varied range of skill sets and artistic perspectives.
+Each project within the lab reflects a diverse range of skill sets and artistic perspectives.
 Together, these researchers and artists are setting the stage for a new time in photography, where creativity is paged through not just by the camera itself, but through advanced algorithms that shape the image after the click.

 Pics or It Didn’t Happen: How the Computational Photography Lab is Snapping Up Days to Come